FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Shaders/README.md

 **`return`** expects a float4 RGBA value, which is returned to the ["Techniques"](../Techniques/README.md ).
 **`tex2D (`**.. is a function call.
 This [standard CG function](CG_standard_library/README.md)
                                            is already implemented globally for all effects.
 **`InputSampler,`** This sampler will read and preprocess the RGBA value of a texture.
+It is the first parameter passed to the `tex2D` function.
 The sampler specified here must exist outside the shader, further up in the effect code.
+**`1.0 - uv`** The result of this calculation is the second parameter passed to the tex2d function and thus also to the sampler.